 - Platform measures approximately 0.75″

-For those folks who like to spend a few days out backpacking in the wild, the Salomon Quest 4D 3 GTX Backpacking boots offer excellent stability while not being heavy.
+For those who like to spend a few days out backpacking in the wild, the Salomon Quest 4D 3 GTX backpacking boots offer excellent stability while not being heavy.

-They are a tough pair of all round hiking boots, and an upgraded model from the first very successful version of the 4D GTX boots with tweaks made based on user feedback.
+They are a tough pair of all-around hiking boots and are an upgraded model from the first very successful version of the 4D GTX boots with tweaks made based on user feedback.

-They are waterproof and breathable, and perform well in both those categories.
-This performance is offered through a tough construction of leather and Gore-tex which whilst very functional also has the additional advantage of not being too heavy to wear.
+They are waterproof and breathable and perform well in both those categories.
+This performance is offered through its tough combination of leather and Gore-Tex.
+It is very functional and also has the additional advantage of not being too heavy to wear.

-There is a lot in these boots and they do a good all round job for sure, so from the day hiker to the backpacker they will hold their own very well.
+There is a lot in these boots, and they do a good all round job for sure.
+So, for the day hiker to the backpacker, they will hold their own very well.

 #9 Danner Mountain Light Cascade